 25 Amazing Wolf Facts For Kids

-1. Hunters By Birth:
+1. Hunters by birth

-2. Ancestry:
+2. Ancestry

-.
-They may not be friendly like your cute canine, though.
-They play around just like dogs, pushing and fighting with each other.
-Unlike dogs, they do not bark.
-Genetically they are identical and even capable of interbreeding.
-Despite their close relation to dogs, wolves find a meal in dogs!
-It is said that a single wolf can solicit a dog to follow it, and once it corners the prey, the other partners in the pack join the wolf to reduce the dog to shreds.
+Despite their close relation to dogs, wolves find a meal in dogs.
+Wolves are opportunistic predators, so it is said that a single wolf can solicit a dog to follow it, and once it corners the prey, the other partners in the pack join the wolf to reduce the dog to shreds.

-3. Weighty Issue:
+3. Weighty issue

-4. No Mercy:
+4. No mercy

 Wolves aren’t exactly known for their speed, but they use this to their advantage.
 The entire pack goes chasing behind the potential meal, signaling and coordinating with each other.
-They have various techniques of communicating with each other, and this helps while hunting.
+They have various techniques for communicating with each other, and this helps while hunting.

-5. Wolf Packs:
+5. Wolf packs

-6. Early Life:
+6. Early life

-7. Wolf Pups:
+7. Wolf pups

 When born, the pups thrive on their mother’s milk.
 They require around five feeds every day to keep growing.
 They start to eat regurgitated meat once they are around two weeks old, and this is when their first set of milk teeth begin to show.
 Once they are eight weeks old, the wolves move on from their mother’s milk for the kill of the pack.
 For a newborn cub to urinate, it requires a nice little belly massage from its mother, using her warm tongue.

-8. Arctic Wolves:
+8. Arctic wolves

+Also called Polar wolves or white wolves, Arctic wolves are found in Arctic parts of North America and Greenland.
 Some wolves in the Arctic are known to survive for days without eating as they have to travel long distances in the forest in search of food.

-10. Eating Habits:
+10. Eating habits

-11. Royalty:
+11. Royalty

-12. Coexistence With Men:
+12. Coexistence with men

 For wolves to coexist with humans, it is important to remove all conflicts that exist with each other.
 Eskimos are known to hunt a large number of Arctic wolves.
 Wolves are killed for their skin.
 The attack of beasts on humans is also not uncommon, with more incidents reported in India and its neighboring regions than in any other part of the world.
 More than 200 attacks were reported in South Asia in 50 years up to 2002.